Psychloor/Worms2LobbyServerCpp/README.md

 ## Architecture

-The server is built using a multithreaded architecture with the following key components:
+The server is built using a multithreaded architecture with the following key parts:
 - Asynchronous network handling using Boost.Asio
 - Session management for users and rooms
 - Packet processing with custom protocol